Antonee Robinson: International career

 Robinson was eligible for both England and the United States.
 He was born in Milton Keynes and raised in Liverpool, England.
 His father was born in England but raised in White Plains, New York, and gained American citizenship.
 Robinson is also of Jamaican descent through his paternal grandparents.

 Robinson was first capped at under-18 level with the United States.
 He was also called into the United States under-20 side, although was not capped.
 In March 2018, Robinson was invited to both the United States senior and England under-21 camps, and accepted the United States senior call for a friendly against Paraguay in which he was named to the bench.
 He made his United States senior debut on May 28, 2018, playing the full 90 minutes in a 3–0 friendly win against Bolivia and recording an assist.

+On May 26, 2026, Robinson was selected in the 26-man squad for the 2026 FIFA World Cup.

+Style of play

+Nicknamed Jedi, Robinson is known for his pace, work rate, and offensive ability.

 Personal life

 Robinson is engaged to Darcy Myers, and the couple has two children.

+Robinson has used the nickname “Jedi” from early childhood as a reference to his love for the Star Wars franchise.